stephramos/blockchain_bond/README.md

 ## Accounts Setup

-1) Create (and fund) the buyer and issuer accounts and issue a payment unit (ussing the issuer accnt) https://www.youtube.com/watch?v=ryk-tKyZUpk
+1) Create (and fund) the buyer and issuer accounts and creat an asset (ussing the issuer accnt) https://www.youtube.com/watch?v=ryk-tKyZUpk

 2) Opt-in the buyer accnt to your asset and send the buyer a few units of the asset (will be used as payment)